Download a copy of our “Information for Parents” here

 Children regularly participate in sporting activities and are encouraged to see physical activity as part of a healthy lifestyle.
 Throughout the year, they learn skills to enable them to participate in all the main sports.
-PE kit should be brought into school at the beginning of term.
-It will stay in school until half term, when it will be sent home for washing.
-If it becomes particularly dirty, it may be sent home for washing over the weekend.
+PE kit should be brought into school or the children can arrive in sport clothes from the morning.

 To be brought to school only when relevant to a project or show and tell (for infants).
 Toys can become lost/broken if the class teacher is unaware of their presence.
 Any items of value should be given immediately to a member of staff.
 The school is unable to take liability for damage/breakages to any items.

 Weapons/knives of any kind are not allowed in school.